 What is a Hernia?

-Often, a part of the intestine pushes through this tear in the abdominal wall and a soft bulge is seen underneath the skin where the hernia has occurred.
-The risk is that this bowel can get stuck in the hernia, leading to an incarcerated hernia.
-This can cause the blood supply to be cut off and the hernia can quickly, within the space of 6 hours, go from an incarcerated hernia to a strangulated hernia.
-This strangulation of the blood supply leads to necrosis (death) of this piece of bowel and spillage of the bowel contents, which can lead to sepsis and even death.
-This is why hernias are usually surgically repaired on an elective basis to avoid these complications.
+Often, a part of the intestine pushes through this tear in the abdominal wall.
+Evidently, you can see a soft bulge underneath the skin where it has occurred.
+Conversely, the risk is that this bowel can become stuck in the hernia.
+Eventually, leading to an incarcerated hernia.
+Unquestionably, this can cut off the blood supply.
+Then it can quickly, within the space of 6 hours.
+Subsequently, go from an incarcerated to a strangulated hernia.

-What Types of Hernias Exist?
+Different Types of Hernias

 Inguinal Hernia